Author: Paige Lynch

 • 1 Tbs additional coconut oil or a neutral oil

-For this recipe, you only need half the amount from the basic cream cheese – either halve the ingredients first or make the whole batch and reserve the other half.
+Note: For this recipe, use only half the amount from the basic cream cheese recipe.

 • 1/3 cup nutritional yeast